Ableton/ableton.github.io/link/index.md

 # Ableton Link

-[Ableton Link](https://ableton.com/link) is a new technology that synchronizes musical beat, tempo, and phase across multiple applications running on one or more devices.
+[Ableton Link](https://ableton.com/link) is a technology that synchronizes musical beat, tempo, phase, and start/stop commands across multiple applications running on one or more devices.
+Applications on devices connected to a local network discover each other automatically and form a musical session in which each participant can perform
-Applications on devices connected to a local network discover each other automatically and form a musical session in which each participant can perform independently: anyone can start or stop while still staying in time.
+independently: anyone can start or stop while still staying in time.
 Anyone can change the tempo, the others will follow.
 Anyone can join or leave without disrupting the session.

 Ableton provides two options for developers interested in integrating Link into their musical applications: